KannonZenetism/zenetism-field-physics/zenetism/mpx/on-fractal-incarnation.md

 ## 4. Fractalization Properly Defined

-The term **fractalization** must be used more carefully than in some earlier Zenetist writing.
+The term **fractalization** must be employed more carefully than in some earlier Zenetist writing.

 Zenetism now clarifies:

-> **Fractalization properly refers to the distributed incarnational expression of an individuated being’s own DS / DM axis across lives, worlds, timelines, or expression-fields.**
+> **Fractalization properly refers to the distributed incarnational expression of an individuated being's own DS / DM axis across lives, worlds, timelines, or expression-fields.**

 More precisely: